Congratulations on your decision to be a personal trainer! You’ve picked a career that will change lives and is personally fulfilling.

 A personal trainer is a nationally certified individual with advanced knowledge of human anatomy, kinesiology, exercise science, and nutrition.
 They provide fitness instruction and education to clients in a variety of settings.
 They also prescribe custom-tailored programs for each client.

-Personal trainers motivate clients by setting goals, providing accountability and encouragement, and giving feedback on exercise form and modifications.
+Personal trainers motivate clients by setting goals, providing accountability and encouragement, and giving feedback on exercise forms and modifications.
 They can work one-on-one, lead group exercises, and teach classes or boot camps.

 What Is the NCSF?

-NCSF seeks to promote safe and effective physical activity for all by establishing and assessing quality standards, competency skills, and ethical practice for exercise professionals.
+NCSF seeks to promote safe and effective physical activity for all by establishing and assessing quality standards, competency skills, and ethical practices for exercise professionals.

 Three primary goals support this mission: to identify exercise professionals as health providers, encourage all exercise professionals to be certified through NCCA, and increase awareness and access to safe physical activity.